 Coverage criteria for power wheelchairs are based on a stepwise progression of medical necessity.
-If coverage criteria for the device that is provided are not met and if there is another device that meets the beneficiary's medical needs (as defined in this policy), payment will be based on the allowance for the least costly medically appropriate alternative.
+If coverage criteria for the device provided are not met and if there is another device that meets the beneficiary's medical needs (as defined in this policy), payment will be based on the allowance for the least costly medically appropriate alternative.

-Determinations of least costly alternative will take into account the beneficiary's weight, seating needs, and needs for other special features (i.e., power seating systems, alternative drive controls, and ventilators).
+Determinations of least costly alternative consider the beneficiary's weight, seating needs, and needs for other special features (i.e., power seating systems, alternative drive controls and ventilators).